 After the commit of Introduce sysupgrade + 64MB/Large NAND sysupgrade images, there is no longer a tar.gz image, but instead there are multiple sysupgrade .bin images, only one of which will be used for any particular RouterBoard model.

-This wiki has been updated to reflect this simplifying change used in OpenWrt Version 18 for the Mikrotik RouterBoards.
+This page has been updated to reflect this simplifying change used in OpenWrt Version 18 for the Mikrotik RouterBoards.

 There will be just two images needed to install OpenWrt for any particular Mikrotik RouterBoard hardware platform: